KULeuven-MICAS/zigzag/docs/source/workload.rst

 It is also possible to manually define your own workload layers.
 In that case, the ``main.py`` file should be executed instead of ``main_onnx.py``.
 Moreover, the workload file should be provided as input together with the accelerator, and there is no onnx model loaded.

-Each layer definition is represented as a Python dictionary, which should have the following attributes:
+Each layer definition is represented as a YAML entry, which should have the following attributes:
+* **id**: The identifier of the layer.
+This is important to correctly build the NN graph edges.
+* **operator_type**: The type of the layer.
+This can be linked to a specific mapping in the mapping file.
 * **equation**: The operational equation for this layer.
 The dimensions should be small letters, whereas the operands are large letters.
 'O' should always be used for the output operand; the input operands can be named freely.
 * **dimension_relations**: The relationship between different dimensions present in the equation.
 This is often used in convolutional layers, where there is a relationship between the spatial input indices and the spatial output indices through the stride and with the filter indices through the dilation rate.
-* **loop_dim_size**: The size of the different dimensions present in the equation.
-Dimensions defined (i.e. on the left-hand side) in the dimension_relations are not to be provided and are inferred automatically.
+* **loop_dims**: A list of the different dimensions present in the equation.
+This should not include dimensions defined in the dimension_relations.
+* **loop_sizes**: The size of the different dimensions present in the **loop_dims**.
 * **operand_precision**: The bit precision of the different operands present in the equation.
-'O' should always be used, which represents the partial output precision.
-'O_final' represents the final output precision.
+'O' should always be used and represents the partial output precision.
+'O_final' should always be used and represents the final output precision.
-* **operand_source**: The layer id the input operands of this layer come from.
-This is important to correctly build the NN graph edges.
+* **operand_source**: The layer id the input operands of this layer originate from.
+This should be set to the id of the current layer if it doesn't originate from prior layers.
+This information is used to correctly build the NN graph edges.
-* **constant_operands**: The operands of this layer which are constants and do not depend on prior computations, like the weight.
-* **core_allocation**: The core that will execute this layer.
-* **spatial_mapping**: The spatial parallelization strategy used for this layer.
-If none is provided, the SpatialMappingGeneratorStage should be used within ZigZag's execution pipeline.
-* **memory_operand_links**: The link between the virtual memory operands and the actual algorithmic operands.
-For more information, read the hardware readme.

-The following loop notation has to be used to describe a layer of the workload (see loop notation in `this paper <https://ieeexplore.ieee.org/document/9360462>`_):
+The following loop notation is typically used to describe a layer of the workload (see loop notation in `this paper <https://ieeexplore.ieee.org/document/9360462>`_):

 * **B**: Batch size
 * **K**: Output channels